malkayarieff/Projects/amazon-sales-dashboard/README.md

   2. Average rating by category
   3. Actual vs. discounted price for the most-discounted products
   4. Rating vs. discounted price (do higher ratings mean higher prices?)

-## AI Use

-I used Claude at a few points while building this: to understand why fields like `discount_percentage` and `rating` wouldn't convert to numbers directly, to get a first pass at the cleaning code, and to compare chart-type options for the category and rating questions (a pie chart was suggested for the 9+ categories but rejected for readability in favor of a horizontal bar chart).
-Every suggestion was checked against the actual cleaned data before being kept — the row-count-before/after logic and each chart's written takeaway were rewritten based on the real output rather than left as a generic first draft.